Jackattack10313/Chaos-Game/README.md

 # Chaos Game
-Super quick and dirty python script that performs the chaos game.
+Super quick and dirty python script that I whipped up in ~30 min that performs the chaos game.
 I originally read about concept from *Chaos: Making a New Science* by James Gleick.
 I finally got around to implementing it.
 I used https://en.wikipedia.org/wiki/Chaos_game to help me in developing my algorithm.
 Points are plotted on a matplot graph.
 I recommend not going above 100000 points so it does not lag out.

 **Dependencies:**
 - matplotlib